PennLINC/PennLINC.github.io/docs/cubic/cubic.md

 ## Project Directory Access Request

 Once you have access to CUBIC, you may need to start a project in a new directory.
-Visit [this wiki](https://cbica-wiki.uphs.upenn.edu/wiki/index.php/Research_Projects#Project_Creation_Request) for more, or follow along below.
+You can find the CBICA Wiki, which covers project creation instructions (also described below), through the [PennMedicine Remote Access Portal](https://pennmedaccess.uphs.upenn.edu/).
+After logging in with your UPHS credentials, you can find the CBICA Wiki under "Corporate Resources."

 First you need to fill out the data management document available [here](https://cbica-wiki.uphs.upenn.edu/wiki/images/Project_data_use_template.doc).
+If this link doesn't work for you, you can find this document on the CBICA Wiki: Main Page > Research projects > 3 Access/New Project Creation > Project Creation Request.
 This document will ask you for a number of details about your project, including the data's source and estimates about how much disk space you will need over a 6 month, 12 month, and 24 month period, and the estimated lifespan of the data ( 🤷).
 You will also need to provide the CUBIC usernames for everyone you want to have read and/or write access to the project — getting this done ahead of time is strongly recommended because, as you can imagine, requesting changes after-the-fact can be a bother.

 Additionally, you will need to be familiar with: